 Grover Heights Elementary School

-- Grover Heights Elementary School's student population of 449 students has stayed relatively flat over five school years.
+Grover Heights Elementary School's student population of 426 students has declined by 5% over five school years.

 |Grades Offered||Grades Kindergarten-6|

 |Total Classroom Teachers||18 teachers|

 Grover Heights Elementary School is ranked within the top 50% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.